-Component 3b: Using Component 3b: Using Questioning and Discussion Techniques sion Techniques Ineffective Effective: Emerging Effective: Proficient Highly Effective All questions are of the Many questions are of ۰ The teacher asks: "What Astudentasks "How "recitation" type, the "recitation" type, might have happened if many ways are there such as "What is 3 x such as "How many the colonists had not to get this answer?"
-45" members of the prevailed in the American A student says to a The teacher asks a House of 274300,027 warfor independence?" classmate: "I don't question for which Representatives are • The teacher uses the think I agree with you the answer is on the there?" plural form in asking on this, because" 7,0000,000 board; students The teacher asks: "Who 5000 questions, such as: "What Astudentasksother respond by reading it. has an idea about are some things you think students: "Does The teacher only calls this?" but the same 2200 might contribute to?" anyone have another Possible on students who three students offer • The teacher asks: idea as to how we Examples have their hands up. comments, "Michael, can you might figure this out?"
-S Theteacherasks: comment on Mary's A student asks "What "Michael, Can you NO. 1 idea?" and Michael if?" comment on Mary's 3000 responds directly to Mary. idea?" but Michael • The teacher asks a does not respond, or 94.14 question and asks every makes a comment student to write a brief directly to the response, then share with teacher. a partner before inviting a few to offer their ideas to the entire class.
+Domain 3: Instruction ruction Component 3b Component 3b: Using Questioning and Discussi ssion Techniques Ineffective Effective: Emerging Effective: Proficient Highly Effective All questions are of the Many questions are of The teacher asks: "What Astudentasks "How "recitation" type, the "recitation" type, might have happened if many ways are there such as "What is 3 x such as "How many the colonists had not to get this answer?"
+45" members of the prevailed in the American A student says to a The teacher asks a House of warfor independence?" classmate: "I don't question for which Representatives are The teacher uses the think I agree with you the answer is on the there?" plural form in asking on this, because" board; students The teacher asks: "Who questions, such as: "What Astudentasks other respond by reading it. has an idea about are some things you think students: "Does The teacher only calls this?" but the same might contribute to?" anyone have another Possible on students who three students offer Theteacherasks: idea as to how we Examples have their hands up. comments, "Michael, can you might figure this out?"
+Theteacherasks: comment on Mary's A student asks "What "Michael, Can you idea?" and Michael if?" comment on Mary's responds directly to Mary. idea?" but Michael The teacher asks a does not respond, or question and asks every makes a comment student to write a brief directly to the response, then share with teacher. a partner before inviting a few to offer their ideas to the entire class.